eclipxe13/XmlSchemaValidator/docs/UPGRADE-v2-v3.md

 ## Internal changes

-The following changes are about the library, not about your implementation
+The following changes are about the library, not about your implementation.

+### Internal `LibXmlException`

+`LibXmlException` is now `@internal`, it is not to be used from outside library scope.
+It can ce exposed by a named exception as previous, but it is fine since is just a `Throwable`.

 ### Strict mode